OntoUML/OntoUML/classes/sortals/collective/definition.rst

 Definition
 ----------

-The **«Collective»** construct is used to represent **rigid** concepts that provide an **identity principle** for their instances.
-The main characteristic of a «Collective» is that it has an homogenous internal structure, i.e., all parts are perceived in the same way by the whole (see the MemberOf relation for more details about members of collections).
+The «:ref:`collective`» construct is used to represent :ref:`rigid <rigidity>` concepts that provide an :ref:`identity principle <identity>` for their instances.
+The main characteristic of a «:ref:`collective`» is that it has an homogenous internal structure, i.e., all parts are perceived in the same way by the whole (see the «:ref:`memberOf`» relation for more details about members of collections).

 .. container:: figure